hrzndhrn/xema/docs/readme.md

 # Xema

 Xema is a schema validator inspired by [JSON Schema](http://json-schema.org).
-For now, Xema supports the features documented in draft 04 of the JSON-Schema specification.
+Xema supports the features documented in draft 04, 06, and 07 of the JSON-Schema specification.

 Xema allows you to annotate and validate elixir data structures.